androidwiltron/craiggoddenpayne.github.io/_posts/2018-12-12-graph-apollo-express-plugging-in-authentication.md

 The GraphQL module we are using, is based upon ApolloServerExpress within node, which after trying a few alternatives, we quite liked.
 In order to allow graphql to pull the session id from the cookie, I needed to allow access for the request context within apollo, which meant passing in the expresss req object as a context.

-Also its worth mentioning, that by default, express does not have good built in support for cookies, so I included the npm module `cookie-parser` and added it to the middleware to make sure the cookies are put in the requerst pipeline.
+Also its worth mentioning, that by default, express does not have good built in support for cookies, so I included the npm module `cookie-parser` and added it to the middleware to make sure the cookies are put in the request pipeline.

 Here is an example of the initial setup: